rlworkgroup/garage/docs/user/save_load_resume_exp.md

 - `LocalRunner.resume`: To train an algorithm from a restored experiment.
 This function provides the same interface as train().

-## Saving & Training Models in an experiment
+## Train and Save an Experiment

-In general, saving and training models in an experiment includes the following steps:
+In general, saving and training an experiment includes the following steps:

 - Initialize the `LocalRunner`/ `LocalTFRunner` instance
 - Define the environment and algorithms for an experiment